 St. Andrew’s Link, Scotland

 Tiger Woods made Golf famous around the world.
 But if you want to see where it all started, a visit to St. Andrew’s Link in Scotland is appropriate.
 St. Andrew’s Links is also known as the ‘Home of Golf’ as people have been playing golf here since the 15th century.
 Imagine teeing off in the same place as the original players did several hundred years ago.

 Toronto is the only city in Canada that has a variety of sports teams including the Blue Jays for baseball, the Maple Leafs for hockey, and the Raptors for basketball.
 They also have a soccer and rugby team.
 Choose to watch a baseball game in the summer, a basketball game in the fall, or a hockey game in the winter.
 What’s more, Toronto is also home to the Hockey Hall of Fame where hockey’s most celebrated players are enshrined along with team memorabilia.

-Sports often have a lot of history attached to them.
-That includes when they were first played, players who changed the game, and the stories that come with it.
-These places are perfect for sports fans who want to learn more about their favourite team and sport at the site where it is best known.
+Sports often have a lot of history.
+These places are perfect for sports fans who want to learn more about their favourite team and sport.

 Make your next vacation, a sports destination.
 It’s a great way to learn something new all while spending some time with your family.
-Book a flight and a hotel, drive to the airport and visit these beautiful places for a trip you are sure to remember.
+Book a flight and a hotel, drive to the airport and visit these beautiful places today.